William Chandler Shrubsall: Guilty verdicts and dangerous offender status

 In February 1999, he was found guilty of criminal harassment of his ex-girlfriend.
 In May 2000, he was found guilty of aggravated sexual assault and robbery after a four-week trial in relation to the May 1998 incident.

 In June 2000, he was found guilty of robbery, aggravated assault, and possession of a baseball bat in the commission of a crime in relation to the February 1998 incident.

 In November 2000, he was found guilty of sexual assault in relation to the June 1998 incident.
 During the trial, Shrubsall testified that he assaulted the woman but he denied sexually attacking her.

 A forensic psychiatrist diagnosed Shrubsall as a psychopath, saying that he separated women into two categories: "angels" and those that he would assault.
 The Crown, assisted by his former victims who had flown in to testify, had him declared a dangerous offender in December 2001, giving him no possibility of parole.

 In 2002, while serving his life sentence, Shrubsall legally changed his name to "Ethan Simon Templar MacLeod" after the popular TV character.

 Parole granted in Canada

 The Parole Board of Canada granted Shrubsall parole in late 2018 on the condition that he was deported to his home country.
 Shrubsall was deported in January 2019.
 He will have to serve the 7-year sentence from the sex abuse in absentia conviction in New York.
 In 2021, he was given an additional 2 to 6-year sentence for bail jumping.

 His victims, the Crown attorney, and the lead investigator raised concerns about his release.
 The provincial justice minister advised he will be writing a letter to the Canadian Attorney General of Justice because he has concerns about his release.

+In December 2022, the New York State Division of Parole denied Shrubsall parole.
+His next parole hearing will be in October 2024.

+Shrubsall tried to have his 2022 parole hearing overturned.
+On September 8, 2023, the New York State Supreme Court upheld the Parole Board's decision.
+In October of 2024, the New York State Supreme Court rejected Shrubsall's appeal of their 2023 decision.